MicrosoftDocs/win32/desktop-src/Controls/psm-setheadersubtitle.md

 ---
 title: PSM\_SETHEADERSUBTITLE message
-description: Sets the subtitle text for the header of a wizard's interior page.
-You can send this message explicitly or use the PropSheet\_SetHeaderSubTitle macro. ms.assetid: '6ef3017b-8a20-4d62-a604-135410d8bdf7'
+description: Sets the subtitle text for the header of a wizards interior page.
+You can send this message explicitly or use the PropSheet\_SetHeaderSubTitle macro. ms.assetid: 6ef3017b-8a20-4d62-a604-135410d8bdf7
+keywords:
-keywords: ["PSM_SETHEADERSUBTITLE message Windows Controls"]
+- PSM_SETHEADERSUBTITLE message Windows Controls
 topic_type:
 - apiref
 api_name: